 If not, close the lid and cook for another couple of minutes.

-BB enjoys his waffles with just a bit of preserve on them.
+BB enjoys his waffles with just a bit of preserves on them.
 I like butter and syrup.
 Maple syrup.
 Pure Maple syrup.
 None of that imitation stuff.
-That’s just flavored corn syrup.
+That's just flavored corn syrup.
 Use the real deal!
+Or try them with this delicious Country Peach Butter!
+Yummy.

 LindySez: These waffles freeze beautifully.
 Cook them in the waffle iron until just cooked (they will not be crisp).
 Store in the freezer, separating each section between sheets of waxed paper, in a zip-top bag.
 Remove what you want and toast in your toaster until hot and crisp.
 Homemade Eggos!